St Thomas Jamaica

 Note: The above photo is Edna Manley's famous 1965 Paul Bogle statue.
 While there is controversy over Manley's likeness of Bogle, there was also controversy over whether the most well-known photo of Bogle was actually him.
 This mystery appears to have been recently solved.
 Read this Gleaner article and this Gleaner article to find out more!

-Agriculture is vitally important in this parish and Saint Thomas prospered in the 19th and 2oth centuries, particularly from the banana trade.
+Agriculture is vitally important in this parish and St Thomas Jamaica prospered in the 19th and 2oth centuries, particularly from the banana trade.
 Both Port Morant and Bowden were important banana shipping ports.
 Today, the Saint Thomas Sugar Company has one of the eight factories in Jamaica that still produce sugar.
 Eastern Banana Estates operates from Golden Grove.
 Coconut plantations have recovered from Hurricane Gilbert and a lethal yellowing disease so the copra industry has recovered as well (Coconut oil is extracted from the dry white coconut meat).
 Serge Island Dairies maintains a large cattle ranch and produces its own commercial milk brand.
 There are also numerous coffee plantations.
 Many small farmers produce domestic and orchard crops in this parish, and this is the main source of employment.

-Saint Thomas is the birthplace of reggae artists Dwight "Bushman" Duncan, born in 1973 in Prospect Beach, Natty King (born 1977), Stevie Face (born Anwar Owen Hanchard in Yallahs on February 12, 1976), Winston Blake OD (Morant Bay, November 19, 1940), and is the parish Morgan Heritage calls home today.
+St Thomas Jamaica is the birthplace of reggae artists Dwight "Bushman" Duncan, born in 1973 in Prospect Beach, Natty King (born 1977), Stevie Face (born Anwar Owen Hanchard in Yallahs on February 12, 1976), Winston Blake OD (Morant Bay, November 19, 1940), and is the parish Morgan Heritage calls home today.

 For a fascinating look at land ownership in Saint Thomas in the 19th Century, check out the 1840 Jamaica Almanac.
 Keep in mind that Portland parish was created out of Saint Thomas-in-the-East in about 1723, so some of this land is now in Portland.
 Also check out the 1670 Jamaica Census for both Saint Thomas and Saint David (which later was absorbed into Saint Thomas parish).